BYUFLOWLab/pyoptsparsewrapper/README.md

     - `time`: time spent in optimization
     - `code` an output code, if any, returned by the optimizer

-The function func should be of one of the following two form:
+The function func should be of one of the following two forms:
 ```
 [f, c] = func(x)